thiagodasilva/openstack-fall-summit-2014/README.md

-Presentation for OpenStack Summit Spring 2014
+Presentation for TechTalk at OpenStack Summit - Fall 2014